SpatioTemporal/cloudcast/README.md

     "In addition to the raw dataset, we also publish a standardized version for future studies, where we center and project the final annotated dataset to cover Central Europe, which implies a final resolution of 728 × 728 pixels."
-    [Mike's Take: So the results/classifications are on 728x728.]
+    [Mike's Take: So the results/classifications are on 728 x 728.]

 ##### CloudCast Tutorial
     This is linked to form Nielsen et al. (2021)